xinity/dcos-docs-site/pages/k-sphere-portal/konvoy/introduction/index.md

 - Core addons for collecting metrics and logging

     Install and enable a default set of core addons for monitoring, metrics, and logging, including the following:
-    - Monitoring and metrics using Prometheus,AlertManager, Grafana, and Telegraf
+    - Monitoring and metrics using Prometheus, AlertManager, Grafana, and Telegraf
     - Logging using Fluent Bit, Elasticsearch, and Kibana

 - Operational infrastructure addons